Beneath its weight man pauses in his will

 I couldn’t remember any sacred talismans I was particularly fond of.
 The earring I picked up off the ground?

 Maybe a surprise show of strength was what was needed.
 Catching It unawares with the full force of desperation.
+I curled all my energy into a ball and mentally flung it towards my antagonist.

 The servant returned soon after with a man.
 I had stopped convulsing.
 The surgical procedures he applied to me were similar to those I had learnt in medical school.
 A metal tongue was stuck in my mouth but no reflex action encouraged my stomach to disgorge its contents.

 Another medical man arrived with a square suitcase.
 Yet he had no need of the contents.
-He walked straight over to me, placed his hands on my stomach and began pumping up and down as if he was drawing water from a well.
+He walked straight over to me, placed his hands on my stomach and began pumping up and down as if drawing water from a well.

+Another knock, a quiet knock.
 “I know you’re inside.”

-“John Polidori.
-He is currently ill disposed.
-You’ll have to come back another day.”
+“John Polidori is currently ill disposed.
+Please come by another day.”

 He cleared his throat.
 “This must be settled now.”

 I tried to speak.
 Nothing came forth.
 Not even air.